lgchiaretto/tmux/README.md

 This repository contains a custom tmux configuration integrated with FZF interactive menus and OpenShift cluster management tools.
 It provides a complete control plane for Red Hat OpenShift administrators with shell configuration, interactive resource browsers, cluster lifecycle automation, and real-time status monitoring.

+**🌍 GLOBAL CONFIGURATION**: This project is designed to provide a unified experience for **all users** on a system.
+All configurations, scripts, and tools are shared globally.
+See [GLOBAL-CONFIGURATION.md](GLOBAL-CONFIGURATION.md) for details.

 ## Table of Contents

 - [Requirements](#requirements)